kai-ll/leokai-md/md/en/v1_faq.md

 # FAQ
 ## StepPot Frequently Asked Questions

-StepPot is a free reward app where you can complete missions such as walking or watching ads to collect tickets and join the **Mega Lotto 6/45** draw held every Wednesday at 9:00 PM (GMT+8).
-Winners are determined based on the official lottery results.
+StepPot is a free reward app where you can complete missions such as walking or watching ads to collect entries and join the **Mega Lotto 6/45** draw held every Wednesday at 9:00 PM (GMT+8).
+Winners are determined based on the official results.

 ## 1. Service & Tickets
 **Q. Is StepPot a paid service?**
 A. No, StepPot is completely free to use for everyone.

-**Q. How can I get tickets?**
+**Q. How can I get entries?**
-A. You can earn tickets by completing various missions, such as reaching step goals or watching ads.
+A. You can earn entries by completing various missions, such as reaching step goals or watching ads.

-**Q. How long are tickets valid?**
+**Q. How long are entries valid?**
-A. Tickets do not expire and can be used in any draw before the deadline for that round.
+A. Entries do not expire and can be used in any draw before the deadline for that round.

 **Q. How many times can I enter per day?**
-A. As long as you have tickets, there is no limit to how many times you can enter.
+A. As long as you have entries, you can submit free entries without any limit.

-**Q. Are lottery numbers generated automatically?**
+**Q. Are numbers generated automatically?**
 A. You can either choose the numbers yourself or use the auto-generated suggestion.

-## 2. Draw & Winning
+## 2. Event & Winning
-**Q. When is the draw held?**
+**Q. When is the event held?**
-A. The draw takes place every Wednesday at 9:00 PM, based on the official Mega Lotto 6/45 results.
+A. Every Wednesday at 9:00 PM, we reference the official Mega Lotto 6/45 results to determine the winners.
 **Numbers drawn on Monday and Friday are not used.**

 **Q. What is the entry period?**